OctopusDeploy/blog/blog/2023-03/deprecating-azure-vm-extension/index.md

 In this example, the network group security rule allows Listening Tentacles to be talked to via the default port 10933.
 Polling Tentacles don't require an open port and can be deployed without one.

-For more examples, see [Installing the Tentacle via DSC in an ARM template](https://octopus.com/docs/infrastructure/deployment-targets/tentacle/windows/azure-virtual-machines/via-an-arm-template-with-dsc).
+For more examples, see our documentation about [installing the Tentacle via DSC in an ARM template](https://octopus.com/docs/infrastructure/deployment-targets/tentacle/windows/azure-virtual-machines/via-an-arm-template-with-dsc).

 #### Using an ARM template to install Tentacle onto an existing VM